Types of service an NHS Library might offer to the public

 Click on each of the 6 links below to find further guidance:

-Blackpool, Fylde and Wyre NHS Foundation Trust’s Education Library staff collaborate closely with the Trust Archivist to ensure the production of Patient Information Leaflets (PILs) is evidence based and follows a standardised format.
-A librarian attends PIL development meetings, evidence is sought in a systematic way and the leaflets are produced commercially, following an online template available on the Trust’s intranet.
-The Trust has achieved accreditation with the Information Standard, something few other Trusts have done.
+Blackpool Teaching Hospitals NHS Foundation Trust has a rigorous process for the production of Patient Information Leaflets.
+The library staff collaborate closely with the Trust’s Policy Co-ordinator to ensure the production of Patient Information Leaflets (PILs) is evidence based and follows a standardised format.
+A librarian attends PIL development meetings, evidence underpinning the information is sought in a systematic way and the leaflets are reviewed by a lay readers panel, as well as validated by a clinical team, of which the Clinical Librarian is a member.
+The leaflets are then produced commercially, following an online template available on the Trust’s intranet, which ensures the leaflets look professional and are therefore more likely to be trusted by patients.
+The Trust achieved accreditation with the Information Standard and has successfully retained it over the last 8 years.
 For more information see the Ideas Bank

 In summer 2013, North East London NHS Trust’s Library Team provided hands on health information skills training to local public library staff as part of the Trust’s Recovery College pilot project.
 Immediate post-training evaluations were very positive.
 Follow up survey found that public library staff who had had the opportunity to use the knowledge and skills gained in the training reported that they took less time to answer enquiries and had confidence in the information they gave to the enquirer.
 For more information see the Ideas Bank